 Percentage = mercury per serving / weekly safe limit

-This tuna fillet is approximately half of your weekly safe limit of mercury.
+This tuna fillet is more than a half of your weekly safe limit of mercury.
 You should consume no more than two of these servings per week, or look for additional lower-mercury options if you wish to eat more servings of seafood within the week.

 Health risks of mercury